 - Paid family leave.
 Thirdly, employers must provide employees with up to eight weeks of paid family leave per year.
 Employees must receive 60% of their regular wages during this time.

 - Paid sick leave.
-Additionally, California law provides employees with up to 48 hours of paid sick leave per year.
+Additionally, California law provides employees with up to 40 hours or 5 days of paid sick leave per year.
 Employees must receive 100% of their regular wages during this time.
+This is the standard across the state of California unless the city or region specifically requires employers to provide more paid sick leave.

 - Equal pay.
 Similar to the federal Equal Pay Act, California also has a state law that prohibits employers from paying employees different wages based on their sex, race, ethnicity, or other protected characteristics.
 This law applies to employers of all sizes, including public and private employers.